d6kramer/project-1-group-08/README.md

 ### Project Description/Outline:

+The notebook file for analysis is named "starter_notebook.ipynb"

 We will be analyzing a comprehensive dataset of streaming information from Spotify on 2023 streams focused on the most popular artists for that year.
 There are quantitative elements including number of streams per song, number of songs per artist, etc., as well as qualitative elements, such as perceived danceability or "mood" of a song.
 Both types of data can be studied to answer interesting questions about users' listening habits in 2023.

 Collaborators will split research and analysis of the dataset into the following categories, with findings summarized below: